Ezuharad/Gomoku-Web-Game/README.md

 This should run your new image as a docker container and allow you to access it with your browser of choice.

-### Accessing the Game (Windows 10)
+### Accessing the Game
 To access the game, first open up powershell and execute:
 > ipconfig

 From here you should see information about your computer's IP address.
 Locate the one labeled "IPv4 Address" for your network of choice.
-Once you have found this, enter the ip address followed by the port number you bound the docker process to in your browser of choice.
+Once you have found this, enter the ip address followed by the port number you bound the docker process to in your browser of choice

 ### Deactivating the Container
 To deactivate your docker container, execute: